cerveraman/platformTest/Terraform/readme.md

 * The goal of the exercise is to deploy an EC2 instance connected to DynamoDB, isolating database from internet for security reasons, following the diagram described in https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/vpc-endpoints-dynamodb.html
 * Only EC2 instance can connect to database throug an VPC Endpoint
 * Sensible data (keys and secrets) have been stored in terraform.tfvars file, as this is a learning exercise this file has been exceptionally included in git hub repository
+* All resources will be deployed in a local docker container running LocalStack

 # Implementation:
 * Three terraform modules have been deployed, network, ec2 and dynamodb